skoshy/QuickAccents/README.md

 Instructions
 =======
 - Press the accent key + a letter.
-- Press the accent key + Left, Up, or Down to change the accent mode to acute, grave, or umlaut.
+- Press the accent key + Left, Up, or Down to change the accent mode to acute, umlaut, or grave.

 Version History
 ===============